-In 1997 the EU concluded an Agreement with Canada and the Russian Federation on international humane trapping standards.
+In 1997, the EU concluded an Agreement with Canada and the Russian Federation on international humane trapping standards, approved by Council Decision 98/142/EC of 26 January 1998.
+The text of the Agreement can be found here.
 The Agreement was inspired by the desire to agree on international humane trapping standards as well as to avoid trade disputes with the main international fur exporters.
 The aim of the established humane trapping standards is to ensure a sufficient level of welfare of trapped animals, and to further improve this welfare.

 The EU ratified the Agreement in 1998, followed by the Government of Canada in 1999 and the Russian Federation in 2008, which allowed the Agreement to enter into force in July 2008 and the schedule for the implementation of the provisions to start from that date.

 Each Party must implement the commitments and obligations arising from this Agreement in accordance with its internal procedures.
 Accordingly, the EU, Canada, the Russian Federation and the USA are committed to establish appropriate processes for testing and certifying trapping methods in accordance with the international humane trapping standards.
 Furthermore, the use of traps that are not certified in accordance with humane trapping standards must be prohibited within an agreed timetable.
 The Parties must promote research on the ongoing development of the standards and the Agreement also obliges the Parties to improve scientific knowledge for evaluating the welfare of trapped animals.